Tarragon Chicken Salad

 Chicken Salad is standard fare for Summer picnics and family outings.
 With Tarragon Chicken Salad, the tarragon adds a fresh summery flavor.
 Tarragon is one of the most common herbs used in French cooking, especially with chicken, fish and egg dishes.
 It doesn’t take a lot of the herb to impart its unique flavor.

-The base for this recipe is a Chicken Salad Rick’s mother started making over 40 years ago for a wedding reception, in which she used both thigh and breast meat.
-But you can use one or the other if you prefer.
-Adding a few finely chopped pecans or walnuts as his mother did also add a nice touch.
-You can substitute dried cherries for the cranberries, which Rick prefers.
-He calls that “Going Michigan”, as cherries are used in many Michigan chicken salad recipes.
+This is a Chicken Salad Rick’s mother started making in 1977 his brother’s wedding reception, in which she used both chicken breasts and thighs.
+You can use one or the other if you prefer.
+The finely chopped pecans or walnuts add a nice touch, complementing the cherries and chicken.
+You can substitute dried cranberries for the cherries.
+But, Rick prefers the cherries, or as he calls it “Going Michigan”, as dried cherries are used quite a bit in Michigan chicken salad and other salad recipes.

-Place the chicken In a medium sauce pan.
-Add enough water to cover by an inch.
-Add 1 teaspoon coarse sea salt to the water.
-Bring to a simmer over medium-high heat, then reduce to medium-low to keep the simmer going.
-Simmer for 15-18 minutes until the chicken is thoroughly cooked.
+Place the chicken In a large sauce pan.
+Add enough water to cover the chicken by an inch.
+Add 1 teaspoon Kosher sea salt to the water.
+Bring to a boil, then reduce the temperature to keep the simmer going.
+Simmer for 15-20 minutes until the chicken is thoroughly cooked and fork tender.
 Transfer to a plate and let cool.
-Remove the bones and chop into ½ inch to ¾ inch cubes.
+Remove the bones and chop into bite-sized cubes.

 Place the chicken pieces and the other ingredients in a mixing bowl.
 Gently fold everything together until completely mixed.
 Add additional salt and pepper to your taste.

-Serve on Bibb or other lettuce leaves, or on the bread or toast of your choice for a refreshing Summer sandwich.
+Serve on Bibb, Romaine or other lettuce leaves.
+You can also serve open-faced on slices of hearty white bread toast for a refreshing Summer sandwich.
 Adding a slice of tomato and a piece of Romaine lettuce will top of the sandwich nicely.